 top of page

-So in an embarrassing attempt to capture the oh-so-coolness of my clients and son’s language, let’s vibe.
+So, in an embarrassing attempt to keep up with the linguistic coolness of my son and clients, let’s vibe.
+Or at least let’s try to.

 Mandy